 “Google and Apple are announcing a joint effort to enable the use of Bluetooth technology to help governments and health agencies reduce the spread of the virus, with user privacy and security central to the design,” read part of a statement on Apple’s website.

 iPhone users can go to settings, privacy, then health to see the new exposure logging and notification option.
-This defaults to “off” and only works if the user also downloads a contact tracing app.
+This setting defaults to “off” and only works if the user also downloads a contact tracing app.
 Apple says developers have to include consent in their app as well, where users accept terms.

 “Users must explicitly authorize an app to participate in exposure notification,” read details on an Apple page for app developers.

-Meanwhile, the Texas Department of State Health Services (DSHS) says the contact tracing conducted by health departments and others already is also a voluntary process.
+Meanwhile, the Texas Department of State Health Services (DSHS) says the current contact tracing conducted by health departments and others is also a voluntary process.
 Generally, epidemiologists call people who may have been in contact with a coronavirus patient.
 DSHS says the government cannot require you to participate in contact tracing, you can refuse to take a coronavirus test and the government will not monitor your movements.

 The state says the benefit of contact tracing is it helps people make crucial decisions about their health.